 - The latest in nurse-patient communications and remote health monitoring.

 Built in 1983, Bernard A. Mitchell Hospital is our primary adult inpatient facility and includes the emergency department and the Arthur Rubloff Intensive Care Tower.
-The tower houses the University of Chicago Medicine Burn and Electrical Trauma Units and intensive care units for transplantation, neurology and neurosurgery, cardiothoracic care, general surgery, and general medicine patients.
+The tower houses the University of Chicago Medicine Burn and Electrical Trauma Units.

 University of Chicago Medicine Comer Children's Hospital

 Comer Children's Hospital is a tertiary care teaching hospital dedicated to preserving the health of children through patient care, education, and research into the causes and cures of childhood diseases.
 Comer Children's Hospital is a major referral center operating 161 beds.
 The state-of-the-art $130-million seven-story facility provides an ultra-modern yet child- and family-friendly setting for all inpatient children's health services at the University of Chicago Medicine campus.